The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 char const * cf_section_name1(CONF_SECTION const *cs)

-Return the second identifier of a CONF_SECTION.
+Return the first identifier of a CONF_SECTION.

-Definition cf_util.c:1170
+Definition cf_util.c:1173

 CONF_SECTION * cf_section_find(CONF_SECTION const *cs, char const *name1, char const *name2)